supercid/techdocs-wiki-tmp/Adding-support-for-multi-currency.md

   "valid_until": "2015-02-27T12:00:00Z"
 }

-> **Note:** The request must be made in HTTPS exclusively.
-You can view your API token value by signing up to your Nosto back-end at https://my.nosto.com and go to Settings > Other > Authentication Tokens.

 In the example above, 0.77 is the exchange rate to get the price value in British pound from US Dollar and 0.91 is the exchange rate to get the price in Euro from US Dollar.

 The `valid_until` entry defines the expiration date.
 When the expiration date is reached, the exchange rates won't be applied anymore and prices will be hidden for all the secondary currencies to prevent displaying outdated prices.

+### How can I get an API token?

+You can request an API token (API_RATES) by getting in touch with our support personnel.
+Once the token has been granted, you will be able to find it listed in the [authentication tokens section in the admin.](https://help.nosto.com/settings-and-troubleshooting-faq/settings-authentication-tokens)

 When Nosto recommendations are loaded, exchange rates are dynamically applied to the price variable in use in the recommendation templates.